Skip links

 5. Household Appliances: Familiarize yourself with the operation of all household appliances.
 This knowledge will enable you to maintain the house effectively and create a comfortable environment for the children.

 6. Home and Neighborhood Orientation: Get acquainted with the layout of the house and its immediate surroundings.
-This understanding will ensure you can guide or accompany the children safely around the area.
+This understanding will ensure you can safely guide or accompany the children around the area.

 8. Children’s Specific Needs: Equip yourself with complete information about each child’s specific dietary needs, allergies, medical conditions, and the location of necessary medications.